Lnvictor/ClassApp-DevChallenge/README.md

-# ClassApp-DevChallenge
+# DevChallenge

-Code implemented on ClassApp Dev Challenge assessment.
+Code implemented on Dev Challenge assessment.
 The aim of this project is convert data from csv file to Json objects.

 ## Requirements